w3f/polkadot-wiki-old/docs/polkadot/node/node_operator.md

 Go to Staking tab, you should see a list of active validators out there.
 At the top of the page, it shows how many validators slots are available and how many node are intended to be a validator.

 ![](../../images/validator/polkadot-dashboard-staking.jpg)
 If there is slot available, you can click *stake* under your account to express your intention.
 Then you should see your node will be shown on the *next up* queue.
-After a certain blocks, your node will become a validator.
+After a certain blocks(era), your node will become a validator.

 **Congratulations!**